goldlabel-apps/graphql/docs/Best_Practices.md

 Ultimately designing APIs with feature-rich pagination led to a best practice pattern called "Connections".
 Some client tools for GraphQL, such as Relay, know about the Connections pattern and can automatically provide automatic support for client-side pagination when a GraphQL API employs this pattern.

-- Server-side Batching & Caching
+### Server-side Batching & Caching

 GraphQL is designed in a way that allows you to write clean code on the server, where every field on every type has a focused single-purpose function for resolving that value.
 However without additional consideration, a naive GraphQL service could be very "chatty" or repeatedly load data from your databases.

 This is commonly solved by a batching technique, where multiple requests for data from a backend are collected over a short period of time and then dispatched in a single request to an underlying database or microservice by using a tool like Facebook's DataLoader.

+#### Tags/Keywords

+Best Practices, Server-side, Batching, Caching, Pagination, Nullability, Versioning, API, endpoints, HTTP,